NVIDIA/FasterTransformer/docs/gptneox_guide.md

 ### Note

 - `is_context_qk_buf_float_` (whether use float accumulation for GPT-Neox context QK GEMM or not) is set to `false` by default.
-If you meet accuracy issues releated to GPT-NeoX Context attention blocks, please try to enable it in the `GptNeoX.h`.
+If you meet accuracy issues related to GPT-NeoX Context attention blocks, please try to enable it in the `GptNeoX.h`.

 ### Supported features